 Which database engine is ideal for real-time analytics in memory?

-Redis is ideal for real-time analytics in memory, as it boasts a highly scalable caching layer that ensures optimal performance and AI-based transaction scoring that simplifies fraud detection.
+Redis is great for real-time analytics in memory, as it boasts a highly scalable caching layer that ensures optimal performance and AI-based transaction scoring that simplifies fraud detection.
+However, Singlestore supports a memory engine and SQL and MySQL protocols, making it a more accessible solution.

 What is database analytics?